wehmoen/crit-testnet/README.md

 ### Setting up your account/s

+- After running the bot you will be prompted to set your password.
+This password will also be used to encrypt your private key.
+(Note: Make sure to keep it somewhere safe.
+The bot will not save the password and there is no way to retrieve it.)
 - On the bot’s landing page you’ll see the File menu bar on the upper left corner.
 - You should see the Ronin Accounts option.
 - Click on it and another window will pop up.